Lexevolution/Skyfrost-Unofficial-Docs/Tutorials/Uploading/Upload object to inventory.md

 This is where the list of objects I told you to store comes in handy.

 This will return back the AssetUploadData for that asset, and you will know when that asset is completely processed and combined in the cloud by the `uploadState` being `Uploaded`.
+Resonite sends this request every 1.5 seconds for each asset, until `uploadState` = `Uploaded`, so you should probably do that too.
+In my experience this can take quite a while for larger assets (e.g. ~50MB audio file took ~90 seconds to finish re-combining).

 Once all chunked assets' `uploadState` are `Uploaded`, you can move to the next step.